nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 to perform the calculation.

 #### Calculating Monthly Fee Feature
-The monthly `fee` feature allows user to quickly calculate the amount of money they would have received from a particular student in a given month and year.
+The monthly `fee` feature allows user to quickly calculate the amount of money they should have received from a particular student in a given month and year.

 This section explains the implementation of the `fee` command and highlights the design considerations taken into account when implementing this feature.